-Remarkably, despite the nonlinear character of branching events, we got a {\it linear} PDE problem for $N_1(t|\x_0)$ that can thus be analyzed by conventional spectral tools.
-The Robin boundary condition on $\Gamma_0$ states that the diffusive flux density of particles from the bulk, $(-D\partial_n N_1)|_{\Gamma_0}$, is equal to $\kappa_0 N_1$ -- the flux density of absorbed particles on $\Gamma_0$.
-In contrast, the autocatalytic reaction $A + \Gamma_m \to m A + \Gamma_m$ on $\Gamma_m$ replaces one particle by $m$ identical copies, so that the diffusive flux density $(-D\partial_n N_1)|_{\Gamma_m}$ is equal to $-(m-1) \kappa_m N_1$, and is thus directed from the boundary into the bulk.
-The effect of the autocatalytic reaction onto the mean population size is thus effectively described by a {\it negative} reactivity $-(m-1)\kappa_m$ on $\Gamma_m$.
-As a consequence, the time evolution of the mean population size results from the competition between regions with positive and negative reactivities.
-A spectral solution of Eqs. (\ref{eq:N1}) implies the long-time behavior $N_1(t|\x_0) \propto e^{-\lambda_0 t}$, which is controlled by the principal (smallest) eigenvalue $\lambda_0$ of the governing diffusion operator $-D\Delta$ or, more generally, of the Fokker-Planck operator (see the SI).
-The crucial difference from conventional diffusion-controlled reactions is that $\lambda_0$ can now be positive, zero, or negative, thus distinguishing subcritical, critical, and supercritical regimes, respectively.
-In fact, the mean population size can vanish exponentially ($\lambda_0 > 0$), reach a steady-state limit ($\lambda_0 = 0$), or grow exponentially ($\lambda_0 < 0$).
+Remarkably, despite the nonlinear character of branching events, the problem reduces to a {\it linear} boundary-value problem for $N_1(t|\x_0)$ that can hence be analyzed by conventional spectral tools \cite{DelGrosso76,Grebenkov26a}.
+On the partially absorbing region $\Gamma_0$, the Robin boundary condition states that the diffusive flux density of particles from the bulk, $(-D\partial_n N_1)|_{\Gamma_0}$, is equal to $\kappa_0 N_1$ -- the flux density of absorbed particles on $\Gamma_0$.
+In contrast, the autocatalytic reaction $A + \Gamma_m \to m A + \Gamma_m$ on $\Gamma_m$ replaces one particle by $m$ identical copies, so that the diffusive flux density $(-D\partial_n N_1)|_{\Gamma_m}$ is equal to $-(m-1) \kappa_m N_1$, and is consequently directed from the boundary into the bulk.
+The effect of the autocatalytic reaction on the mean population size is therefore equivalent to a {\it negative} surface reactivity $-(m-1)\kappa_m$ on $\Gamma_m$.
+The time evolution of the mean population size is consequently governed by the competition between regions with positive and negative reactivities.
+The spectral decomposition of Eqs. (\ref{eq:N1}) yields the long-time behavior $N_1(t|\x_0) \propto e^{-\lambda_0 t}$, which is controlled by the principal (smallest) eigenvalue $\lambda_0$ of the governing diffusion operator $-D\Delta$ or, more generally, of the Fokker-Planck operator (see Appendix \ref{sec:model}).
+The crucial difference from conventional diffusion-controlled reactions is that $\lambda_0$ can now be positive, zero, or negative, thus defining subcritical, critical, and supercritical regimes, respectively.
+The mean population size can vanish exponentially ($\lambda_0 > 0$), reach a steady-state limit ($\lambda_0 = 0$), or grow exponentially ($\lambda_0 < 0$).
 In the following, we uncover the long-time behavior of the population size beyond its mean value.